openbmc/openbmc/upstream-layers/yocto-docs/documentation/brief-yoctoprojectqs/index.rst

    .. code-block:: text

       Available bitbake configurations:
       1. poky              Poky - The Yocto Project testing distribution
       2. poky-with-sstate  Poky - The Yocto Project testing distribution with internet sstate acceleration.
 Use with caution as it requires a completely robust local network with sufficient bandwidth.

-      Please select one of the above bitbake configurations by its number:
+      Please select one of the above bitbake configurations by its number: 1
-      1

 #.
 Choose a target :term:`MACHINE` (for example, ``qemux86-64``):

    .. code-block:: text

       Target machines:
-      1. machine/qemux86-64
+      1. machine/qemux86-64     x86-64 system on QEMU
-      2. machine/qemuarm64
+      2. machine/qemuarm64      ARMv8 system on QEMU
-      3. machine/qemuriscv64
+      3. machine/qemuriscv64    RISC-V system on QEMU
-      4. machine/genericarm64
+      4. machine/genericarm64   Arm64 SystemReady IR/ES platforms
-      5. machine/genericx86-64
+      5. machine/genericx86-64  x86_64 (64-bit) PCs and servers

-      Please select one of the above options by its number:
+      Please select one of the above options by its number: 1
-      1

 #.
 Choose a :term:`DISTRO` (for example, ``poky``):

    .. code-block:: text

-      Distribution configuration variants:
+      Target distributions:
-      1. distro/poky
+      1. distro/poky         Yocto Project Reference Distro
-      2. distro/poky-altcfg
+      2. distro/poky-altcfg  Poky alternative with systemd as init manager
-      3. distro/poky-tiny
+      3. distro/poky-tiny    Poky alternative optimized for size

-      Please select one of the above options by its number:
+      Please select one of the above options by its number: 1
-      1

 #.
 Choose a :term:`bitbake:setup` directory name:

    .. code-block:: text

-      Enter setup directory name: [poky-master-poky-distro_poky-machine_qemux86-64]
+      Enter setup directory name: [poky-master]

    Press Enter to leave it to the default value shown in the brackets, or type a custom directory name.